Praful/allcatsrgrey/README.md

    Collection](https://allcatsrgrey.org.uk/wp/find-grey-literature/) the page where, on the right hand side, is a drop down menu for selecting a category.

 Note, however, that all the documents are available via the archive method.
 Therefore you never need to run the script using the `category` or `region` options.
 You don't have to run the `archive` option unless in the unlikely situation that it is updated.
-The output of the archive files is provided in the output folder.
+The output of the archive option is provided in the output folder.

 If you do want to see the output of these options, here are some examples of collecting data using these three methods:
 ```